OpenTreeOfLife/propinquity/exemplified_phylo/README.md

     of the incoming newick - so clients should NOT rely on the same exemplar being chosen in every run in which semantically identical inputs are given).

+After the exemplification step, the `regraft_cleaned_ott.tre` is created from the exemplified taxonomy and the additional set of flags in the `additional_regrafting_flags` config setting.
+This action is performed by `otc-regraft-taxonomy-generator`.
+That tool retains taxa mentioned in the exmplified taxonomy, but prunes more rigorously than the pruning used to create the `cleaned_ott` version of the taxonomy.

+Note that there is a wart: if a higher taxon is used in an input tree, but no study refers to any of its descendants, one of the descendants is selected as the exemplar for that clade.
+That used to have no effect on the final tree, but now it causes that descendant to survive this second level of pruning.
+So that arbitrary decision could affect the final tree.
+It would only do so if the arbitrarily chosen taxon is flagged in a way that would cause it to be pruned if it weren't the exemplar.

 Requires that otcetera tools be on your PATH.